google/youtube-8m/README.md

 --train_dir=$BUCKET_NAME/$JOB_NAME \
 ```

-In the command above, the "package-path" flag refers to the directory
+In the gsutil command above, the "package-path" flag refers to the directory
 containing the "train.py" script and more generally the python package which
 should be deployed to the cloud worker.
 The module-name refers to the specific
 python script which should be executed (in this case the train module).